Siphalor/dark-red-seafile/README.md

 ### Get the compiled CSS

-Currently, you'll have to compile the SCSS file yourself using [Sass](https://sass-lang.com).
+You can either:

-An example command would be `sass main.scss main.css`.
+- Install [Sass](https://sass-lang.com) yourself and compile the CSS with `sass main.scss main.css`.

-CI/CD with continuous builds coming soon™.
+- Grab the auto-compiled file from [`css/main.css`](css/main.css).

 ### Configure your Seafile instance

 Go to `System Admin > Settings > Custom CSS`, paste the compiled CSS code in and confirm.

-After a reload, your Seafile should've gotten a visual uprade :)
+After reloading the page, your Seafile should've gotten a visual upgrade :)